Band gets back together, raises funds for community fundraiser Tammy Lenox

-Tammy Lenox has given of herself for the Garner and Britt communities repeatedly.
-She has fed and provided a sense of normalcy to many throughout the pandemic.
-Now, community members are returning the favor to the owner/operator of Mat’s Place in Garner for the better part of two decades.
+Tammy Lenox has given to the Garner and Britt communities repeatedly.
+She fed and provided a sense of normalcy to many throughout the pandemic.
+Now, community members are returning the favor to the owner and operator of Mat’s Place in Garner.

-Blood pockets required attention in the weeks after surgery, but she was back home on Nov.
-11. Lenox is receiving intravenous antibiotics for at least four weeks.
-She is in a wheel chair and hopes to be fit with a prosthetic in 8-10 weeks.

 “She can’t work right now,” longtime friend and former Mat’s Place employee Robin Hamrick said.
-“I fill in when I can now.
-If she’s short, I’ll do whatever whether it be helping with the bar or waitressing.”

-Hamrick started working at the restaurant and bar under previous owners Nick and Marcia Formanek, but hadn’t been employed there for about the last two years.

-“Tammy is always willing to help anyone in need,” Hamrick said.
-“Her generosity is not just local either.
-She often gets residents together to help people in need with fundraisers.”
+“I fill in when I can now."
+She is one of many who stepped up to give back to Lenox.

+Hundreds of Hancock County residents gathered at Mat’s Place on Nov.
+20 to show support for Lenox with a benefit fundraiser for her.
+Local band Amber Wave had not performed since 2014 but they got the band back together just for her, their longtime friend and biggest fan.

+Lead singer Mark Gjerde said “It was Jeff (Prohaska) and I who said that we ought to do something for Tammy.
+It started as a jam session for her.
+It quickly snowballed into a bake sale, silent auction, live auction, and more.”

 People are also reading…